How to Choose the Best Hospital For Your Surgery

 Prepare your home for recovery

 If you live by yourself ask a friend or a relative to stay with you or stay at their place for a week after you come back from the hospital.
 You will not be able to drive for about 6 weeks.
 You will need a responsible adult to drive you home and stay with you for 24-48 hours after your surgery.
-Hiring an Uber driver or taxi is not allowed and you will not be released otherwise.
+Hiring an Uber driver or taxi is not allowed and you will not be released otherwise, especially if you traveling for your surgery.
+A travel companion is required.

 It is preferred to stay on one level without having to climb stairs.
 Clear out your hallways so that you can move around freely.
 Get some things to make yourself more comfortable: raised toilet seat, stable shower bench or chair for bathing, long-handled sponge or shower hose, a grabber to reach for things, slip on shoes, bed rails if needed, walker/crutches/cane.
-Some of these can be rented at no charge at your local Red Cross.
+Some of these can be rented at no charge from your local Red Cross.
 Make sure you book early, as availability may differ.
 Ensure you have a sufficient amount of frozen meals or have someone prepare your meals for the first week after the procedure.

 Rent an ice cooling device such as Ossur Cold Rush or Kodiak Cold Therapy for a month if you are able to afford one.